phaistos-networks/TANK/README.md

 You should begin by [reading about the core concepts](https://github.com/phaistos-networks/TANK/wiki/Core-Concepts) and the [client API](https://github.com/phaistos-networks/TANK/wiki/Client-API).

-It is a work in progress.
-The core functionality is implemented and tested, and new features will be implemented soon.
 It depends on our Switch library, so a lean/stripped-down Switch is included in the repo.
 Please see [building instructions](https://github.com/phaistos-networks/TANK/wiki/Building-Tank).
 You may also want to [run Tank using its Docker image](https://github.com/phaistos-networks/TANK/wiki/Docker).